pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_TOTP_SECRETS

-    Secret used to encrypt totp_password both into DB and in session cookie.
+    Secret used to encrypt the totp_password both into DB and into the session cookie.
     Best practice is to set this to:

     .. code-block:: python